 There are two ways you can roll these cinnamon rolls, the traditional way of rolling the dough into a log and slicing then baking or by cutting long strips of dough, twirling the dough around your fingers and creating a knot like roll, which we do here.

-Trim the edge of the dough slightly so the rectangle is even then using a very sharp knife or pastry wheel, slice the dough lengthwise into 2 centimeter long strips (you should have about 16 to 18).
-To form a knotted roll, loop the two times rope over your first two fingers then fold it under to tie it into a knot (check out Fix Feast Flair for pictures as to how to tie the rolls).
+Trim the edge of the dough slightly so the rectangle is even, then using a very sharp knife or pastry wheel, slice the dough lengthwise into 2 centimeter long strips (you should have about 16 to 18).
+To form a knotted roll, loop the two times rope over your first two fingers, then fold it under to tie it into a knot (check out Fix Feast Flair for pictures on how to tie the rolls).
 Let dough rise 30 minutes at room temperature.

-While the buns are rising, combine the remaining 1/4 cup of light brown sugar with 1/4 cup water, the remaining 1/2 teaspoon of ground cardamom (or 3 crushed cardamom pods), remaining 1 teaspoon of ground cinnamon (or a 3-inch cinnamon stick), and remaining 1 teaspoon vanilla bean paste (or a vanilla bean split lengthwise).
-Bring to a boil and stir to dissolve then sugar then remove from heat.
+Make The Spiced Sugar Glaze: While the buns are rising, combine the remaining 1/4 cup of light brown sugar with 1/4 cup water, the remaining 1/2 teaspoon of ground cardamom (or 3 crushed cardamom pods), remaining 1 teaspoon of ground cinnamon (or a 3-inch cinnamon stick), and remaining 1 teaspoon vanilla bean paste (or a vanilla bean split lengthwise).
+Bring to a boil and stir to dissolve, then sugar, then remove from heat.

-When the rolls are ready to bake, brush tops of each with the spiced simple syrup then sprinkle with pearl sugar or sliced almonds.
-Bake cinnamon rolls in the oven about 15 to 20 minutes or until golden brown on the bottom and almonds are toasted.
+Bake The Cinnamon Buns: When the rolls are ready to bake, brush tops of each with the spiced simple syrup, then sprinkle with pearl sugar or sliced almonds.
+Bake cinnamon rolls in the oven for about 15 to 20 minutes or until golden brown on the bottom and almonds are toasted.
 Remove from oven, and brush again with the simple syrup; cool slightly before serving.